SanketVadchhak/Python-by-Eric-Matthes/README.md

 ## Repository Structure & Chapter Overview

 - **Chapter 1: Getting Started**
-  Introduction to Python programming, setting up Python environment, writing your first programs, understanding Python syntax and basic data types.
+ In this chapter, I learned how to set up Python on my computer and run my first Python code.
+I got familiar with Python syntax and basic functions.

+- `chapter_01/hello_world.py`
+  This simple script prints "Hello Python world!" to the console.
+  It helped me understand the `print()` function and how to run Python programs.

 - **Chapter 2: Variables and Simple Data Types**
   Learn about variables, strings, numbers, comments, and the basics of data types manipulation.